Skip to main contentChat with us

 Unlike self-certification or compliance checklists, SOC 2 attestation involves a rigorous audit process where a CPA tests your controls, reviews evidence, and issues a professional opinion on whether your controls are suitably designed and operating effectively.

 Important: SOC 2 is an attestation, not a certification.
 There is no such thing as "SOC 2 certified" or "SOC 2 compliant."
-Companies achieve SOC 2 attestation through an independent CPA audit.
+Companies achieve a SOC 2 attestation through an independent CPA examination performed under the AICPA SSAE 18 standard.

 6-Step Process